LEARN FROM SOMEONE ELSE'S MISTAKE PLEASE.

 III.
 Dosing in Renal Impairment

-B. If antiXa monitoring is available, consider the following initial dosing and adjust as necessary based on peak antiXa activity levels:
+A. If no antiXa monitoring available: Avoid use if CrCl < 30 ml>B. If antiXa monitoring is available, consider the following initial dosing and adjust as necessary based on peak antiXa activity levels:

 Clcr > 60: 1mg/kg q12h